glomatico/gamdl/README.md

 If the executable is not available in your system PATH, set its location with `--nm3u8dlre-path` or `nm3u8dlre_path`.

+N_m3u8DL-RE also needs FFmpeg.
+If the FFmpeg executable is not available in your system PATH, set its location with `--ffmpeg-path` or `ffmpeg_path`.

 ## 📦 Installation

 1. **Install Gamdl via pip:**